 How much energy do you have left?
 For a low-key dinner, try HopMonk Tavern at 691 Broadway in Sonoma.
 Check out live music in the garden as you unwind with a local beer and Nashville hot fried chicken.
 If you’re looking for something a bit more polished, it’s hard to go wrong with the girl + the fig in the Sonoma Hotel at 110 Spain Street in Sonoma.
 The epitome of California cuisine since 1997, the girl + the fig shows no signs of slowing down.
 The ingredients are about as fresh as it gets, and the wine list has some international gems.
 You can also take a Sonoma walking Food Tour for a fun and deeper dive into downtown.

 Before you call it a day, be sure to explore Sonoma on foot and check out the San Francisco Solano Mission at 114 East Spain Street.
-If you want to dive deeper into California history, hold off until the morning when it opens back up and be sure to visit the memorial to indigenous people that died as a result of the Mission.
+If you want to dive deeper into California history, hold off until the morning when it opens back up and be sure to visit the memorial to indigenous people of the area.

 Food, booze, and history can be exhausting.
 Bed down at the historic Sonoma Hotel at 110 West Spain Street.
 Set in a building from 1879, the Sonoma Hotel will take you back in time while maintaining top service.
 The El Dorado Hotel at 405 1st Street West is another antique gem but with a pool, which can be a must on hot summer days.
 You can search for additional hotels during your travel dates here.